javascript-tutorial/en.javascript.info/1-js/2-first-steps/8-operators/article.md

 Short "modify-and-assign" operators exist for `+,-,*,/` and bitwise `<<,>>,>>>,&,|,^`.

-The call has the same precedence as a normal assignment, so it executes after most other calculations:
+The modify-and-assign call has the same precedence as a normal assignment, so it executes after most other calculations:

 ```js
 //+ run